Stardown-app/Stardown/docs/develop.md

 ## Goals

 Stardown's main goal is to be so simple, fast, reliable, and flexible that people think of it as "it's like Ctrl+C but it keeps formatting".
-It should generally have only one keyboard shortcut, no popup, and as few context menu options at a time as reasonable.
-The options page can have many options as long as they are well organized, useful, and not so important that many users will be constantly changing them.
-Stardown's output should render well in at least Obsidian and GitHub, if not also other markdown renderers and converters like [Pandoc](https://boisgera.github.io/pandoc/markdown/), [Google Docs](https://workspaceupdates.googleblog.com/2024/07/import-and-export-markdown-in-google-docs.html), [VS Code](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview), [Overleaf](https://www.overleaf.com/learn/how-to/Writing_Markdown_in_LaTeX_Documents), [Mattermost](https://docs.mattermost.com/collaborate/format-messages.html), Discourse, GitLab, Stack Overflow, Joplin, Reddit, and Discord.
+The settings page can have many settings as long as they are well organized, useful, and not so important that many users will be constantly changing them.
+Stardown's output should render well in at least Obsidian and GitHub, if not also other markdown renderers and converters like [Pandoc](https://boisgera.github.io/pandoc/markdown/), [Google Docs](https://workspaceupdates.googleblog.com/2024/07/import-and-export-markdown-in-google-docs.html), [VS Code](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview), [Overleaf](https://www.overleaf.com/learn/how-to/Writing_Markdown_in_LaTeX_Documents), [Mattermost](https://docs.mattermost.com/collaborate/format-messages.html), Discourse, GitLab, Stack Overflow, Joplin, Reddit, Discord, etc.

-I would also like to keep Stardown's code relatively simple so that it's reliable, has few bugs that get fixed quickly, and is easy to maintain.

 ## Installing Stardown from source for development